 5 ESL Reading Comprehension Strategies That Work Like a Charm

-By using concept mapping, your students will be able to access the text easily and not be overwhelmed by the plethora of information in it.
-Concept-mapping also comes in handy for extension activities such as summarizing, oral activities and revisiting topics.
+By using concept mapping, your students will be able to unpack the text and understand its contents better without getting overwhelmed by the plethora of information.
+Concept mapping also comes in handy for extension activities such as summarizing, oral activities and revisiting topics.

 Scaffolding can be gradually removed as your students gain autonomy in their language skills.

-It is best to get students to circle key words in each question first.
+It’s best to get students to circle key words in each question first.
 A useful tip is to use color coding, such as shown in the example below, to allow students to see the connections better.

 - When did computer mice first appear?